 Most of us make decisions in an environment where it is very hard for us to behave rationally.

-You arrive at work and immediately start to answer the critical emails from your swelling inbox, telling yourself you’ll get to the low priority stuff later.
-The phone rings, it’s your boss wanting to know if you have time to chat on the 15-page proposal he was supposed to read for the meeting in 30 minutes.
-Having not read the proposal yourself, and not wanting to say “I haven’t read that,” you glance at the executive summary and, like anyone who’s learned to survive in an office, confidently act like you know what’s going on.
-Your opinion is superficial at best.
-You know this but rationalize that everyone else put the same 5-minute effort into it that you did, so you carry on.
-Getting back to your desk, you find 5 missed calls.
-You call the first person back and immediately realize that you’re late for your meeting and haven’t read any of the preparation material.
+You can’t design a worse environment for good decisions than the modern office.
+When you first arrive at work, you immediately start to answer the critical emails from your swelling inbox.
+The inner voice in your head tells you don’t worry; you’ll get to the rest later.
+Suddenly, the phone rings, it’s your boss wanting to know if you have time to chat on the 15-page proposal she was supposed to read for the meeting in 30 minutes.
+But you haven’t read the proposal either.
+So you glance at the executive summary and, like anyone that has learned to survive in an office, you confidently act like you know what’s going on.
+You haven’t done the work to have an opinion.
+But that’s the game.
+Everyone else did the same thing.
+When you finally lift your head up, your email box is swelling again, you have missed calls, and it’s almost time to pick up the kids from school.
+Where did the day go?

-Now picture Warren Buffett sitting at his desk with his feet up reading.
+Contrast this to Warren Buffett.
 He has no computer in his office.
-He’s not distracted every few minutes by that little annoying ding that signals a new email has arrived.
+He’s not distracted every few minutes by that annoying little ding that signals a new email has arrived.
 His day isn’t full of meetings.
 He doesn’t have an annoying boss that comes around and asks him for something tangible that’s he’s working on.
 He just reads and thinks.
 No wonder he’s so good at it.

 It’s very easy to think clearly here.
 You’re undisturbed by irrelevant factors and the noise generally of business investments.
 If you can’t think clearly in Omaha, you’re not going to think clearly anyplace.